|

 One of the outcomes was that 1000 members of the church started evangelistic

 outreaches.
-Dr. Price began to see people healed in his meetings.
+Price began to see people healed in his meetings.
 Denominational

 leaders criticized what was happening in his church.
-Dr. Price left the
+Price left the Congregationalists

-Congregationalists to begin Lodi Bethel Temple.
-In 1922 he began to hold
+to begin Lodi Bethel Temple.
+In 1922 he began to hold itinerant evangelistic

-entire family was healed.
+his entire family were healed.
 Lorne and his sister began their own evangelistic

 and healing ministry shortly afterwards.

-meetings in Calgary, Edmonton, Winnipeg, Toronto, Minneapolis, Duluth,
+in Calgary, Edmonton, Winnipeg, Toronto, Minneapolis, Duluth, St Louis

-St Louis and Belleville, Illinois.
-In 1926 Dr Price started publishing
+and Belleville, Illinois.
+In 1926 Price started publishing the "Golden

-the "Golden Grain" periodical, which included many testimonies
+Grain" periodical, which included many testimonies of healings and

-of healings and miracles.
-In 1928 Price suffered a blow when his lawyer
+miracles.
+In 1928 Price suffered a blow when his lawyer absconded with

-absconded with all his funds.
-His supporters helped to raise some of the
+all his funds.
+His supporters helped to raise some of the money, but he

-money, but he decided to purchase a tent to hold meetings, so that he
+decided to purchase a tent to hold meetings, so that he no longer had

-no longer had to pay large auditorium expenses. .
-He called it the Kanvas
+to pay large auditorium expenses.
+He called it the Kanvas Katherdral.

-Katherdral.
-It's reported there were 1000 conversions a day the last 10
+It's reported there were 1000 conversions a day the last 10 days of the

-days of the Belleville meetings.
-He continued to travel through the northwest
+Belleville meetings.
+He continued to travel through the northwest over

 in his meetings and thousands came to Christ.
 He counted 35,000 conversions